mvolkmann/blog/src/ocaml.md

 to indicate that the type of its elements is unknown.

 The standard library `Array` module provides many functions that operate on arrays.
+See the
-See <a href="https://v2.ocaml.org/api/Array.html" target="_blank">Module Array</a>.
+<a href="https://v2.ocaml.org/api/Array.html" target="_blank">Array</a> module.
 Some highlights include the following:

 | Function          | Description                                                                                                                                         |